 The Organization is part of a collaboration, called Re-imagine North of Main, of local businesses and non-profit organizations located in Fitchburg, Massachusetts committed to making a collective impact and dedicated to improving the quality of life in Fitchburg.
 The Organization is holding monies for the benefit of North of Main projects and disbursing that as needed to specific vendors identified by the members of the coalition.
+For the year ended June 30, 2021, the Organization had no transactions in connection with this collaboration.
 For the year ended June 30, 2020, the Organization collected \$49,398 of contributions and disbursed \$72,219 in connection with this collaboration.
-For the year ended June 30, 2019, the Organization collected \$66,401 of contributions and disbursed \$12,500 in connection with this collaboration.
-At June 30, 2020 and 2019, the Organization is holding \$31,080 and \$53,901, respectively, of funds that is to be used exclusively by the members of the coalition.
+At June 30, 2021 and 2020, the Organization holds \$31,080 of funds that is to be used exclusively by the members of the coalition.